The NAIRU in Israel: an Unobserved Components Approach

-The Non-Accelerating Inflation Rate of Unemployment (NAIRU) is estimated for the post-stabilization period, as an unobserved stochastic variable, using state-of-the-art State Space Models.
+The Non Accelerating Inflation Rate of Unemployment (NAIRU) is estimated for the post-stabilization period, as an unobserved stochastic variable, using state-of-the-art State Space Models.
 The NAIRU is identified by a Phillips curve equation, and is assumed to follow a random walk.
 The basic model is augmented by an equation that captures the persistence of the unemployment gap.
-We also use the joint system first introduced by Apel and Jansson (1999) to estimate potential output and the NAIRU simultaneously.
-Confidence intervals around the NAIRU were computed by a jackknife technique.
+We also use the joint system that was first introduced by Apel and Jansson (1999) in order to estimate potential output and the NAIRU simultaneously.
+Confidence intervals around the NAIRU were computed by jackknife technique.
 The results indicate that the actual variation of unemployment has only a minor effect on the NAIRU, which remained relatively stable throughout the sample period.
-The state variables have sufficiently stable characteristics to be successfully predicted at least one step ahead.
-However, policy implications that may be derived are sometimes limited, as there is substantial uncertainty around the estimated NAIRU.
-No evidence for hysteresis was found.
+The state variables have sufficiently stable characteristics to be successfully predicted, at least one step ahead.
+However, policy implications that may be derived are sometimes limited, as the uncertainty around the estimated NAIRU is substantial.
+No evidence for hysteresis were found.
 The estimates show that the disinflation process during the 1990s did not cause an increase in the NAIRU.